paveg/monitoring-home/README.md

 ### 1. Set up the environment

-In advance, you need to pick up the token from the Nature Remo Cloud API, and set up the environment variables.
+In advance, you need to pick up the token from the Nature Remo Cloud API and set up the environment variables.

+But, `INFLUX_XXX` is not necessary to set up first, please add dummy data to environment values because these should be got from the InfluxDB.

 ### 2. Run the server